-16.0 Lax Kw'alaams Band
+16.0 LAX KW'ALAAMS BAND

-Lax Kw'alaams Band has informed Cedar, the EAO and IAAC that it is interested in directly preparing the assessment of effects of the Cedar LNG Project on Lax Kw'alaams interests.
+Lax Kw'alaams Band has informed Cedar, the EAO and IAAC that it is interested in directly preparing the assessment of effects of the Cedar LNG Project on Lax Kw'alaams interests and, as indicated by Lax Kw'alaams Band, that this section of the Application may be prepared collaboratively with Metlakatla First Nation as a joint Coast Tsimshian assessment.
 Therefore, this section of the Application, including relevant background information and key interests, will be presented and assessed in a manner determined by Lax Kw'alaams Band.
 To meet the specific requirements of BCEAA and the Impact Assessment Act, at a minimum the assessment will include:

-- · A summary of Cedar's engagement with Lax Kw'alaams Band - Indigenous knowledge used to assess the effects of the Project - The effects of the Project on Lax Kw'alaams Band interests and rights recognized and affirmed by section 35 of the Constitution Act.
-1982 - Consistency of the Project with any Lax Kw'alaams Band land-use or marine-use plan that is relevant to the assessment - Potential effects resulting from a change to the environment caused by the Project on physical and cultural heritage - Potential effects resulting from a change to the environment caused by the Project on the current use of lands and resources for traditional purposes - Any change to the health, social, or economic conditions of the Lax Kw'alaams members - · Any disproportionate effects on distinct human populations, including populations identified by gender - A summary of Cedar's perspective on the assessment and a description of the mitigation measures that it can implement by Cedar to mitigate identified effects/impacts
+- A summary of Cedar's engagement with Lax Kw'alaams Band. - Indigenous knowledge used to assess the effects of the Project - The effects of the Project on Lax Kw'alaams Band interests and rights recognized and affirmed by section 35 of the Constitution Act, 1982. - Consistency of the Project with any Lax Kw'alaams Band land-use or marine-use plan that is relevant to the assessment. - Potential effects resulting from a change to the environment caused by the Project on physical and cultural heritage. - Potential effects resulting from a change to the environment caused by the Project on the current use of lands and resources for traditional purposes. - Any change to the health, social, or economic conditions of the Lax Kw'alaams members.

+- Any disproportionate effects on distinct human populations, including populations identified by gender. - A summary of Cedar's perspective on the assessment and a description of the mitigation measures that it can implement by Cedar to mitigate identified effects/impacts.